PLC-Programmer/PLC-Programmer.github.io/(D) Working with simple build tool to create a standalone program ("Scala native") in Linux.md

 <br/>

-Apperantly, the _build.sbt_ file must be fixed first.
+Apparently, the _build.sbt_ file must be fixed first.

 **Without leaving the sbt**, open a second Terminal (and keep it running!) and **append** line _enablePlugins(ScalaNativePlugin)_ like this for example (you could also use a text editor for doing this parallel job):